Hearing Loss Overview

 What the different types of hearing loss?

 By far the most common form is called Sensorineural Hearing Loss.
 It develops when the parts of the inner ear responsible for receiving auditory information are damaged, specifically the delicate hair cells in the cochlea.
-This prevents the right audio signals being sent to the brain, which results in the hearing loss.
+This prevents the right audio signals from being sent to the brain, which results in hearing loss.

 The effects could be felt as muffling of sounds, ringing in the ears, and/or difficulty distinguishing between different sounds in a place with background noise.
-The sufferer might also have trouble distinguishing between higher pitched consonant sounds.
+The sufferer might also have trouble distinguishing between higher-pitched consonant sounds.

-This kind of hearing loss comes from two main sources – noise induced hearing loss (NIHL) and age-related hearing loss.
+This kind of hearing loss comes from two main sources – noise-induced hearing loss (NIHL) and age-related hearing loss.
 NIHL is persistent exposure to noise that eventually leads to permanent damage.
 People are most likely to get it from their job.
 There are several jobs (farming, construction, etc) that come with a high risk of hearing damage if the proper protection is not used.

 Individuals who are routinely exposed to noise in their recreational pursuits are also at risk of NIHL.
-This includes musicians, hunters and motorcyclists.
+This includes musicians, hunters, and motorcyclists.
 The biggest danger here is that individuals at leisure tend not to think of safety concerns as readily as they would be at work.
 This makes individuals less concerned with protecting their hearing while at play.

-Also known as presbycusis, age-related hearing loss is a common type of hearing loss in the older communities.
+Also known as presbycusis, age-related hearing loss is a common type of hearing loss in older communities.
 It’s estimated that about 30% of those over the age of 65 have a form of presbycusis.
-Described as a natural aging of the auditory system, the symptoms are the same as one would receive from NIHL.
+Described as natural aging of the auditory system, the symptoms are the same as one would receive from NIHL.
 In fact, it is often difficult to separate the two.
 As mentioned before, once you get sensorineural hearing loss, it is usually permanent and may remain stable or get worse over time.
 Hearing aids are the standard treatment and are often very effective.